Kurento/kurento/source/user/installation.rst

 2. Click on *Create Stack*.

-3. Look for the section *Choose a template*, and choose the option *Specify an Amazon S3 template URL*.
-Then, in the text field that gets enabled, paste this URL:
+3. Now provide this Amazon S3 URL for the template:

    .. code-block:: text